Landing at Cape Helles: Y Beach

 During the night, some British troops began to straggle back to the beach and their morale was depressed further, when a ship salvo fell short into the beachhead.
 At 6:30 a.m., the ships received a request for help from a party ashore, which had run out of ammunition and was the first indication that things were amiss.
-Boats sent to the beach to re-embark the party and its wounded were seen by other troops on the beach, the impression was formed that a general re-embarkation had begun and some stragglers climbed aboard the boats.
+Boats sent to the beach to re-embark the party and its wounded was seen by other troops on the beach, the impression was formed that a general re-embarkation had begun and some stragglers climbed aboard the boats.
 Unknown to Matthews and the troops on the heights who had spent the night repulsing Ottoman infantry attacks, the evacuation had already begun.
-A few minutes later Matthews signalled that the ships should fire 1000 yd beyond the cliff edge, onto Ottoman troops who were massing for another attack, which began at 7:00 a.m. and broke through the centre of the British line.
+A few minutes later Matthews signalled that the ships should fire 1000 yd beyond the cliff edge, on Ottoman troops who were massing for another attack, which began at 7:00 a.m. and broke through the centre of the British line.

 With no reserves, the British rallied and routed the attackers by a bayonet charge, which ended the threat to the beachhead.
 The initial Ottoman breakthrough had caused a panic behind the British defenders, which was reflected in signals received by the ships.
 After the attack had been repulsed, Matthews toured the positions on the right flank and found that they were empty.
 When he realised that the troops nearer the beach had been re-embarking, he saw no option but to allow it to continue and collected a party of men to defend the gully, until the wounded had been evacuated.
 By 11:00 a.m. all of the troops on the beach had left and the rearguard withdrew from the cliff and was rowed away within thirty minutes.
 During the departure, no gunfire was received from the Ottoman troops in the vicinity and when a naval officer led a party of marines ashore in the afternoon to look for survivors, they were able to search the area for an hour without interference.

 Diversions

 Bulair

 Eleven troopships, HMS Canopus, HMS Dartmouth and HMS Doris, two destroyers and several trawlers made rendezvous off Bulair before dawn.
-The warships began a day-long bombardment just after first light and a destroyer made a close pass off the beach.
+The warships began a daylong bombardment just after first light and a destroyer made a close pass off the beach.
 Later on, ships' boats were swung out from the troopships and lines of eight cutters pulled by trawlers, made as if to land.
 In the late afternoon men began to embark on the boats, which headed for the shore just before dark and returned after nightfall.
-During the night, Lieutenant-Commander B. C. Freyberg swam ashore and lit flares along the beach, crept inland and observed the Ottoman defences, which he found to be dummies, returning safely.
+During the night, Lieutenant-Commander Bernard Freyberg swam ashore and lit flares along the beach, crept inland and observed the Ottoman defences, which he found to be dummies, returning safely.
 Just after dawn, the decoy force sailed south to join the main landings.